comertial/FolderOrganizer/README.md

 2. **Find the Executable**
    The generated executable will be located in the `dist` directory.
 Look for `FolderOrganizer.exe` (Windows) or `FolderOrganizer` (macOS/Linux).

+> _If you have problems with the icon, execute the command again with administrator privileges._

 ## Usage 🚀